kubernetes/kubernetes/docs/devel/api_changes.md

-The vast majority of objects will not need any consideration when converting to protobuf, but be aware that if you depend on a Golang type in the standard library there may be additional work requried, although in practice we typically use our own equivalents for JSON serialization.
+The vast majority of objects will not need any consideration when converting to protobuf, but be aware that if you depend on a Golang type in the standard library there may be additional work required, although in practice we typically use our own equivalents for JSON serialization.
 The `pkg/api/serialization_test.go` will verify that your protobuf serialization preserves all fields - be sure to run it several times to ensure there are no incompletely calculated fields.